stilettocode/mlclassifier/README.md

 for cases where a word in the content being categorized has never been seen in the training dataset.

+The classifiers in the releases are compiled for Linux distros.

 ## Usage